 Well, of course you can use it on cupcakes and cakes.
 Here I used my dairy-free chocolate cake batter which ALSO uses sweet potato puree as the egg replacer!
 I intend to create a new blog post just for chocolate sweet potato cupcakes so check back or follow me on Instagram.
 That's where I post all new recipes first!

-But I also intend to use it as a filling for my chocolate in my holiday chocolate box.
-(Watch my IG for my chocolate box coming soon!)
+But I also intend to use it as a filling for my chocolate in my holiday chocolate box, see it in my chocolate box recipe collection here.

 I also imagine it would make a great drizzle on ice cream, or even a perfect fudge - just pour it in a pan, and freeze.

 Traditionally you'd blend together butter, chocolate and powdered sugar.
 But with my recipe, you combine warm sweet potato puree and melted chocolate to make chocolate frosting from scratch.